 If the card is shipped to you, then see the card for details on how to validate it.
 You usually need to fill out the names of the parent(s), the names of the children, and their birth dates.

 Traveling with the Swiss Family Card

 Once you have a valid Swiss Family Card and Swiss Travel System rail pass, you can use them to travel.
 The Swiss Family Card is valid where and when your rail pass is valid.
+You do not need any other tickets for the children.
 Validity of the Swiss Family Card ends when validity of the rail pass ends.